-How to Use Email Validation API in the G-Lock Email Verifier
+How to Use Email Validation API with the Advanced Email Verifier

-This tutorial explains the steps to take to verify email addresses through the integrated BPSocks API in the Advanced Email Verifier.
-It is assumed that you are already familiar with the software and how it works generally such as installation, creating a list, importing email addresses etc.
+This tutorial explains how to verify email addresses through the integrated email validation API in the Advanced Email Verifier.
+It is assumed that you are already familiar with the software and how it works generally such as configuring the settings, creating a list, and importing email addresses.

-You can use the BPSocks email validation API when:
+You can use the email validation API when:

-- your Internet Service Provider is blocking access to the SMTP port 25;
+- the direct Internet connection mode doesn’t work because your Internet Service Provider blocks access to the SMTP port 25;

 What is checked by email validation API (in progressive order):